yomaq/nix-config/README.md

   <summary>ToDo</summary>

 * Add a self hosted nix store cache server.
-* Move docker containers to Quadlet.
+* Move to flake-parts, if it does what I understand it does then everything will become a lot more streamlined and readable.
-* Adjust flake design to use an `inventory.nix` file, similar to clan.lol, this will remove the need for a single host to build the configuration of other hosts for modules like `gatus` and `homepage`.
+* Microvms, migrate some nixos-containers to microvms, mostly because nixos-containers increase build times.
-* Microvms, possibly migrate some nixos-containers to microvms.
+* Smoothout tailscale-initrd, it works, but it needs some tweaks.

 </details>